SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    << // threeDoubles : [(Double)] = [0.0, 0.0, 0.0]
    // threeDoubles is of type [Double], and equals [0.0, 0.0, 0.0]

-Thanks to type inference, you don't need to specify the type to be stored in the array when using this initializer, because it can be inferred from the default value:
+You can create a new array by adding together two existing arrays of compatible type with the addition operator (``+``).
+The new array's type is inferred from the type of the two arrays you add together:

 .. testcode:: arraysEmpty